noura2tarek/Counter_App/README.md

 rebuild the text widget in body according to the state using builder parameter.
 **
-And another body in the same scaffold /in comment section / which uses bloc listener which listens to the counter value if reaches a negative value and bloc builder to update the text widget in body. (to acheive 5,6 points in requirements).
+And another body in the same scaffold /in comment section / which uses bloc listener which listens to the counter value if reaches a negative value and bloc builder to update the text widget in body. (to achieve 5,6 points in requirements).
 **

 ## Dependencies